ykakarap/teluguone-books/README.md

 ## TO-DO :
 - Convert the `book.txt` file to a PDF
+- Improve quality of code
+  - Improve error handling
+  - Improve logging
+  - Use some kind of workerpool to control no.of goroutines fired
 - Upload generated book to play books to read on mobile.